Gases - Ratios of Specific Heat

 dT = change in temperature (K)

 cv varies with temperature but within a moderate temperature change the specific heat - cv - can be regarded as constant.

-For an ideal gas the enthalpy - h - is function of temperature and the change in enthalpy can be expressed as
+For an ideal gas the enthalpy - h - is function of temperature.
+The change in enthalpy can be expressed as

 dh = cp dT (2)

 dh = change in enthalpy (kJ/kg)

 Specific heat cp can within moderate temperature changes be regarded as constant.

 The enthalpy in a fluid is defined as: